leandromoreira/lua-resty-dynacode/README.md

 # Road map

+* enable some way for user to setup the request for polling (providing authentication, and etc)
 * avoid re-compilation when no plugins were altered (should we emit `BG_UPDATED_PLUGINS` or a new event)
 * review the events adding arguments when necessary/possible (for instance `BG_DIDNT_UPDATE_PLUGINS`)
 * ~add a CMS for the complete example~